 The University of Minnesota Genomics Laboratory will test pools of five individual samples and expects to turn around positive results within 24 hours.
 If a sample pool garners a positive result, the individual samples within that pool will each be tested to identify the infected individual.
 Test results from this study will be shared with the Minnesota Department of Health for contact tracing purposes to protect public health.

 The study's enrollment has reached capacity and will begin soon.

 Upon enrollment, participants will complete an initial health-based survey and consent to their COVID status being shared with the Minnesota Department of Health and other necessary parties.
 They will also receive their sampling packet, which includes supplies needed for submitting nasal swab samples over the next 12.5 weeks.

 Twice weekly for 12.5 consecutive weeks, participants will self collect samples by swabbing just inside their nostril.
 They will then deliver their samples at designated sample drop off sites at the Veterinary Medical Center, across the University of Minnesota campus, and at a few clinical rotation locations.
-If a participant is unable to drop off the sample, they can place their samples in the mail with a prepaid mailing address form.
 With each sample, participants will complete a quick health-based survey and submit it with their sample.
 The study leaders request that participants follow all instructions and include identifying labels with their sample submissions.

 Test results will reach participants within 24 hours of sample submission.
 All samples will be tested at the University of Minnesota Genomics Center.
 If a participant tests positive, the Minnesota Department of Health will be notified and the participant will isolate for 10 days and follow all public health recommendations.